-You can find sensors for all kind of physical measures using the standard 4-20mA interface.
-Transmitting the measure using a 4-20mA current loop makes it possible to get a very precise reading (up to 0.01%), and works even when the sensor is far away from the interface module (several thousands of meters of cable away).
+You can find sensors for all kinds of physical measures using the standard 4-20mA interface.
+Transmitting the measure using a 4-20mA current loop makes it possible to get a very accurate reading (up to 0.01%), and works even when the sensor is far away from the interface module (several thousands of meters of cable away).

-The Yocto-4-20mA-Rx support 2-wires sensors (powered from the current loop) as well as 3-wires sensors (that require an additional power supply with shared ground) and 4-wires sensors (with an isolated power supply).
-It can even provide up to 80mA to power 3-wires sensors that do not require to much power.
+The Yocto-4-20mA-Rx supports 2-wire sensors (powered from the current loop) as well as 3-wire sensors (that require an additional power supply with shared ground) and 4-wire sensors (with an isolated power supply).
+It can even provide up to 80mA to power 3-wire sensors that do not require too much power.
 The supply voltage is regulated 23V, isolated from the USB bus but common to both inputs.

 USB cables and enclosures to be ordered separately.